beefyfinance/beefy-blog/content/articles/are-you-a-bifi-holder-or-planning-to-be-this-might-be-interesting.en.md

 draft = true
 header_image = "/uploads/scream_partnership-1.png"
 short_description = "Adoption is a key for the health of a project.
 Starting today, you will be able to lend and borrow $BIFI on Scream.
-Isn’t this spooky (and awesome)?" sub_header = "$BIFI is now accepted on Scream.sh money market" title = "Are you a $BIFI holder or planning to be?
+Isn’t this spooky (and awesome)?" sub_header = "$BIFI is now accepted on Scream markets" title = "Are you a $BIFI holder or planning to be?
 This might be interesting..."

 +++